devsecopsmaturitymodel/DevSecOps-MaturityModel/src/assets/Markdown Files/userday.md

 Why we created the vulnerability management process?
 We created the vulnerability maturity model to provide a quick and easy assessment method to define where you are in the vulnerability assessment process from triage.
 The VMM is mapped back to both SAMM, and DSOMM.

+Requirements:
+- Laptop
+- An outline of your organization's software development lifecycle (real or hypothetical)
+- Examples of potential security vulnerabilities relevant to your organization (real or hypothetical)